OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 ### LDAP then fallback to local

 In this example the users have a login form and need to enter login and password.
-The authentication is done on LDAP first, then locally if user failed to authenticate and finally fail if none of them succeded.
+The authentication is done on LDAP first, then locally if user failed to authenticate and finally fail if none of them succeeded.
 Here is an example for the `production.json` file:

 ```json
 "providers": {